From EMC- and Cronin-effects to signals of quark-gluon plasma

-The input gluons distribute on the boundary line $(2x_0,k_t)$ at fixed $2x_0$.
-We take a larger value of $x_0$ as a starting point of the evolution, where the gluon fusion just begins and the nonlinear corrections to the input gluon distributions can be neglected.
-On the other hand, the contributions of the Fermi motion and nuclear binding effects to the nuclear parton distributions at small $x$ are small.
-In this case, a nucleus is simply the incoherent sum of the constituent nucleons at $2x_0$ and we have
+The input gluons are distributed on the boundary line $(2x_0,k_t)$ at fixed $2x_0$.
+We take a larger value of $x_0$ as a starting point of the evolution, where the gluons just begin to fuse and the nonlinear corrections to the input gluon distributions can be neglected.
+Meanwhile the contributions of the Fermi motion and nuclear binding effects to the nuclear parton distributions at small $x$ are small enough.
+In this case, a nucleus is composed simply with incoherent constituent nucleons at $2x_0$. we have

-where the nuclear parton distributions have been normalized by derived $A$.
+where the nuclear parton distributions have been normalized.